SHiFT IN PRACTICE

 SHiFT Practices are ‘insider-outsiders’, and are able to be alongside and part of the organisations that host them while at the same time retaining their SHiFT identity.

-Through practice, and evidence of its impacts, we seek to influence policy and practice locally, regionally, and nationally so that SHiFT becomes business as usual within existing teams and structures.
-Our aim is to become the way of working with vulnerable adolescents across all services relevant to their lives.
+Through practice and evidence of its impacts, we seek to influence policy and practice locally, regionally, and nationally so that ‘the SHiFT way’ becomes business as usual for all services working with children caught up in, or at risk of, crime.

 SHiFT uses the Breaking Cycles ingredients to inform all aspects of its systemic, anti-racist and anti-oppressive practice.